-Approximately 49,700 Americans are diagnosed each year with this largely preventable type of cancer that affects the mouth and/or pharynx.
-Overall, oral cancer rates have increased approximately 15% from the mid-1970s until the latest National Cancer Institute Survey.
-During the same period, 5-year survival rates also increased.
-In both of these measures there are significant disparities in some population groups.
+Approximately 54,000 Americans will be diagnosed with oral cancer in 2022, and about 11,000 people will lose their lives to this disease.
+This largely preventable type of cancer affects the mouth and/or pharynx.
+Overall, since 2000, the rates of new oral cancer cases have not seen a significant increase.
+However, 5-year survival rates from these cancers have increased from the mid-1970s until the latest (2012–2018) National Cancer Institute survey.
+For both of these indicators, there are significant disparities in some population groups.